Smoked Pulled Pork Hash is a fantastic way to use leftover Pulled Pork for the ultimate brunch!

 If you want an easy, yet over the top, awesome brunch idea, for smoked food lovers, here you go.

-Just take your veggies and start softening them.
-Soften an onion and then peppers.
+Start by softening some vegetables.
+I like onions and bell peppers (a mix of colors).
 Yellow and red bell peppers are plentiful right now, so we went with them because they add a beautiful color and slightly sweet flavor.
 Then add your pre-cooked potatoes and leftover smoked pulled pork, to get everything warm.

 While the hash is warming prep your eggs.
 You can top the hash with a poached egg (especially if you’re feeling all healthy), but we indulged in fried eggs this time.
 Whatever you fancy.
 Then toast up some bread to place underneath to catch all the delicious flavors that will run to the bottom of the plate.
 You can even eat this like an open-faced sandwich, or you can be proper and use a fork and knife.
 Whatever you do, please try this next time you have leftover smoked pulled pork lying around.